-Google Analytics is a must-have for any startup that leverages its website for attracting new customers.
+Google Analytics is a must-have for any startup that leverages its website to attract new customers.
 With Google Analytics you’ll be able to slice and dice different website data to see how visitors are interacting with your content.
 Learn more about Google Analytics here.

 Segment is a leader in customer data.
 With their suite of tools and APIs, startups can leverage Segment to collect and analyze data about their customers.
 As the team at Segment puts it, “Segment collects events from your web & mobile apps and provides a complete data toolkit to every team in your company.”
 Learn more about Segment here.

 On top of recruiting and hiring top talent, startup leaders need a way to manage their human resources and payroll.
-Luckily, there are countless SaaS tools that can help leaders with everything from benefits to payroll.
+Luckily, countless SaaS tools can help leaders with everything from benefits to payroll.

 Learn more about the most popular human resource and payroll tools below: